🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Sometimes the designated ramps are divided in obvious ways with lines as you'd see on roads or parking lots.

-Other times, you just need to assume where these lines should be if it's wide enough for two boats.
-Maneuver your boat trailer to be the tightest it can be to the ramp's edge.
+Other times, you just need to assume where these lines should be if the ramp is wide enough for two boats.
+Maneuver your boat trailer to be as close as possible to the ramp's edge.

 8. Be Prepared or Move Aside

-Take the steps to ensure your steering works before getting in the water.
+Before getting in the water, take the steps to ensure your steering works.
 You may need to invest in steering tube brushes (check price on Amazon).
 This brings me to the next etiquette rule.

 9. Be Productive on Stand By

-It might be obvious to some, but don't get in line at the ramp if you're not 100% ready to launch.
-And don't think you can just take care of it while you're bobbing out in the cove, either.
+It might be obvious to some but don't get in line at the ramp if you're not 100% ready to launch.
+And don't think you can just take care of it while you're bobbing around out in the cove.
 Either way, you're taking up space.

 10. Gather Gear and Accessories Prior